 As always, when swimming outdoors, first check what the weather conditions will be like.
 Second, plan accordingly!
 Even during the colder months, the sun still shines with full force.
 Bring your sunscreen with you, wear a hat to protect your hair and scalp, and shield your eyes with sunglasses.
 (The glare off the water is not to be dismissed.)
 And for safety purposes, you should avoid swimming alone, and if you're outdoors, wear a lifejacket.

 While Las Vegas is situated in a desert and is famous for its city lifestyle, it still boasts different swimming spots — from action-packed and vibrant to natural and tranquil, depending on your liking.
-These spots are not to miss when in Las Vegas.
+These places to swim are not to be missed when in Las Vegas.